micropython/micropython/docs/library/pyb.I2C.rst

        that DMA transfers have more precise timing but currently do not handle bus errors properly)

+   The actual clock frequency may be lower than the requested frequency.
+   This is dependant on the platform hardware.
+The actual rate may be determined by printing the I2C object.

 .. method:: I2C.is_ready(addr)

    Check if an I2C device responds to the given address.
 Only valid when in controller mode.